 Rogan Brown (1966, UK) graduated with a BA and MA in literature and literary and cultural theory from London University before pursuing at a later age a full time career as a visual artist.
-Today he works from his studio in Les Cevennes National Park in the Languedoc-Roussillon region of France.
+Today he works from his studio in Nimes in the Gard department in the south of France.

 His work is inspired by the tradition of scientific illustration and model making; detailed observational drawings based on patterns and motifs found in nature are transformed into incredibly detailed, delicate relief sculptures made from layer upon layer of either hand or laser cut paper.
 Paper is his medium of choice because it captures perfectly that mixture of delicacy and durability that characterizes the natural world.
 Despite the origin of his inspiration nothing he makes comes directly from nature.
 Everything is transformed through the imagination and therefore bears the imprint of the artist’s subjectivity.